 “Ten weeks, nine?
 Or should I just say the truth of just one?
-Not that you would admit it, you are still in denial for who you are to become.
+Not that you would admit it, but you are still in denial about who you are to become.
 A god Nicholas, a god with a desire for growth in a way that none has ever seen before.
-You think you are hard working now, image how productive you can be if you never need sleep, or food, or water.
+You think you are hard working now; image imagine how productive you can be if you never need sleep, food, or water.
 Your body eternal and your mind focused, is that not what you want?”

 Nicholas rubbed his bruised knuckles, his fingertips squishing the swollen flesh with each passing.
-His mind absentmindedly churning with the Conductors words.
+His mind absentmindedly churned with the conductor’s words.

 “That is what I want, isn’t it?”
 He asked with a furrowed brow, doubting his desires.

-Pushing his swollen hand Nicholas cracked his knuckles.
-Each one giving multiple sickly cracks.
-Flexing out his hand he felt the skin pull tight.
+Pushing his swollen hand, Nicholas cracked his knuckles.
+Each one gives multiple sickly cracks.
+Flexing out his hand, he felt the skin pull tight.

 The Conductor laid his hands on Nicholas’ shoulders and breathed down his neck.

-“This kind of pain is just the beginning, you could experience more.
+“This kind of pain is just the beginning; you could experience more.
 You could experience a whole world of pain.
 Your own personal world of pain.
-One you create, you decided who lives and dies.
+Once you create, you decide who lives and dies.
 One where you govern all, and all fear you.”

-Nicholas scratched his head, standing as he felt stomach turned into a knot.
+Nicholas scratched his head, standing as he felt his stomach turn into a knot.

 “I don’t want people to fear me.”